-Warren A. Candler Building, completed in 1947, with renovation having been completed in 2000, is a two-story brick structure that served as the College library through the Spring of 1991.
-Currently the

-Department of Education and the Office of Admission is housed in this building.
+Warren A. Candler Building, completed in 1947, with renovations having been completed in 2000 and 2018), is a two-story brick structure that served as the College library through the Spring of 1991.
+Currently the Department of Education and the Office of Admission are housed in this building.
 The Peters Museum and the Candler Conference Center are on the second floor.